 John James “JJ” Maguire had fond childhood memories of watching wrestling on Saturdays from WBIR TV in Knoxville, Tennessee.
 This was a mere two and a half hours from Somerset, Kentucky, and Lake Cumberland, where he grew up.

-“I’d get up early, watch The Three Stooges, Roy Rogers, and sit there eating my cereal,” JJ opened up to me as we catch up by phone one, especially sunny afternoon in July 2020.
+“I’d get up early, watch The Three Stooges, Roy Rogers, and sit there eating my cereal,” JJ opened up to me as we caught up by phone one, especially sunny afternoon in July 2020.

 “Wrestling came on about 11 o’clock during lunch, and I’d root for the good guys and holler at the bad guys.
 I enjoyed it and never missed it, but had no clue my future would be involved in the wrestling industry years later.”